sap-pilot/btp-dynamic-backend/README.md

    - For backend related data persistency requirements, consider Multi-tenant (MTE) or addition data seperation design in your CAP app, eg: add a client number to identify/seperate data for multiple backend
 2. **Security segregation** - Although the UI can be segrated by Launchpad roles, the CAP service doesn't differenciate users for different backends.
    - Same as above for CAP service security segregation consider MTE or addition security design (custom attribute etc)
-3. **Security consideration** - For production usage you may want to limit the destinations UI or user can use, for instance by specifying the destinations can be used in ENV variable DEST_OVERRIDE_WHITELIST (check mta.yaml and risk-service.js) so to avoid malacious user switching to ANY destination they want
+3. **Security consideration** - For production usage you may want to limit the destinations UI or user can use, for instance by specifying the destinations can be used in ENV variable DEST_OVERRIDE_WHITELIST_EXP (check mta.yaml and risk-service.js) so to avoid malacious user switching to ANY destination they want

 ## Learn More